sunyong6666/ICreateRobot-ICRobot-docs/docs/ICRobot/05ICreateCodeSoftware/01SoftwareInstallationICreateCode.md

 Windows: Requires 64-bit Windows 10 or later;

 ## Download
-You can download the ICreateCode installation package from the official [ICreateRobot](https://www.icrobot.com/www/cn/index.html#/file/index?type2=ICRobot) website.
+You can download the ICreateCode software installation package from Google Drive.
+[Click to download](https://www.icrobot.com/www/cn/index.html#/file/index?type2=ICRobot)

 ## Installation Steps
 1. Locate the downloaded installation file on your computer.
 Double-click the file to begin installation.